JimSeker/saveData/README.md

 <b>sqliteDemo</b> creates a database and content provider

-<b>sqliteDemo2</b> uses the content provider from dqlitedemo, also shows how to use a loader.
+<b>sqliteDemo2</b> uses the content provider from sqlitedemo, also shows how to use a loader.

+<b>sqliteDemo3</b> uses the content provider from sqlitedemo and recyclerview.
+Uses a custom cursoradapter for it and a loader as well.

 <b>lvCursorDemo</b> show varying listview to show how to use cursoradapters with listview and explistview.